Janus: God of change

 Janus frequently symbolized change and transitions such as the progress of past to future, from one condition to another, from one vision to another, and young people's growth to adulthood.
 He represented time because he could see into the past with one face and into the future with the other.
 Hence, Janus was worshipped at the beginnings of the harvest and planting times, as well as at marriages, deaths and other beginnings.
 He represented the middle ground between barbarism and civilization, rural and urban space, youth and adulthood.
 Having jurisdiction over beginnings Janus had an intrinsic association with omens and auspices.

+Demi-god or a king reformator

+Plutarch in his Parallel Lives mention that Numa Pompilius made January the first month in the calendar instead of March by the next reason: "he wished in every case that martial influences should yield precedence to civil and political.
+For this Janus, in remote antiquity, whether he was a demi-god or a king, was a patron of civil and social order, and is said to have lifted human life out of its bestial and savage state.
+For this reason he is represented with two faces, implying that he brought men's lives out of one sort and condition into another."

 Position in the pantheon

 Leonhard Schmitz suggests that he was likely the most important god in the Roman archaic pantheon.
 He was often invoked together with Iuppiter (Jupiter).

 Structural peculiarity theory

-In several of his works G. Dumézil proposed the existence of a structural difference in level between the Proto-Indo-European gods of beginning and ending, and the other gods whom Dumézil postulated fall into a tripartite structure, reflecting the most ancient organization of society.
+In several of his works, G. Dumézil proposed the existence of a structural difference in level between the Proto-Indo-European gods of beginning and ending, and the other gods whom Dumézil postulated fall into a tripartite structure, reflecting the most ancient organization of society.
 So in IE religions there is an introducer god (such as Vedic Vâyu and Roman Janus) and a god of ending, and a nurturer goddess who is often also a fire spirit (such as Roman Vesta, Vedic Saraswati and Agni, Avestic Armaiti and Anâitâ) who show a sort of mutual solidarity.